Peter Wilfred James: Career

+James was also important in the founding of several scientific organisations and journals about lichenology.
+James was one of those involved in founding the British Lichen Society and was the first editor of The Lichenologist (1958–1977).
+He was a founder member, acting treasurer and first president of the International Association for Lichenology and co-ordinated its first field meeting in the Austrian Alps in 1971.

 James was primarily a field scientist personally surveying many sites in the British Isles and he considered that he had seen over 90% of the lichens found in the British Isles in their natural habitats.
+He organised private field trips to climatically favoured islands such as Lundy, the Isles of Scilly and islands off the Pembrokeshire coast.
+His inability to drive meant he required companions for fieldwork, creating opportunities for other lichenologists to benefit from his expertise.
 He surveyed many areas that were, or became, protected because of their biological inhabitants.
 Throughout his career he acted as a tutor at Field Studies Council thus training future lichenologists.
 He also led visits and expeditions in the UK and abroad including to temperate South America as well as Australia, New Zealand, North Greenland and the Atlantic islands.
 However he also had a very substantial role in the organisation and publication of works about lichen taxonomy.
 In 1962 James was seconded to the University of Otago, New Zealand for 6 months to curate the specimens collected by James Murray.
 While there, James also collected more specimens.
 He made a second visit to New Zealand in 1981.

 Lichenology in the UK was improved by his own and collaborative books about lichen identification, especially his New Checklist of British Lichens (1965) and his contributions to Ursula Duncan's Introduction to British Lichens (1970) and Lichen Flora of Great Britain and Ireland (1992) edited by Ole William Purvis.
+His retirement from the Natural History Museum in 1990, along with Jack Laundon's departure, marked a significant transition in British lichenology, with the centre of activity gradually shifting to Scotland.
 Although he retired in 1990 he continued to be active in lichenology.
 He was one of the founders of the charity Plantlife in 1990 and acted as its vice-president and as a trustee for a time.